sf-wdi-44/schedule/homework.md

 # Week 3: Full-Stack JavaScript

 ## Fri, March 30
-- Finish Tunely Project and review, review, review!
+- Finish Tunely Project (Sprints 0 ~ 6) and review, review, review!
 This lab is a great reference for your Personal API and future Node projects
 - Finish Personal API and get ready to present on it Monday morning
 - RECOMMENDED BONUS: Code last night's function exercises again from scratch to practice
-- BONUS: Review the `letterWithLongestRun` function Faisal assigned for warmup
-- BONUS: Review the `mostFrequentLetterInWord` function Esther assigned for warmup

 ## Thurs, March 29
 - Finish Sprint 0 ~ Sprint 1 of the Tunely Project